2 Kings 18

 2 Kings 18:13-16The King of Assyria Demands Tribute

 Here we see a complexity in Hezekiah that makes him human.
 For all his faith and courage, when the Assyrian army appears at his gates, his first response is to capitulate.
 He sends a message: "I have offended; return from me."
 He is willing to empty the royal treasury, to strip gold from the very doors of the temple, to pay whatever tribute is demanded.
-This is not the act of a man who trusts the Lord absolutely - at least, not yet.
-This is a king trying to buy his way out of trouble.
+A king who trusted the Lord absolutely would have prayed first.
+This king reaches for gold, trying to buy his way out of trouble.

 The detail is significant.
 Hezekiah had reformed the temple, purified it, made it a place of true worship again.
 Now, facing Sennacherib, he gives away its treasures.
 The gold that once adorned the temple doors flows into the hands of a pagan king.
 It is a moment of humiliation, of compromise, of the resources of worship being ransomed to buy peace.